Z4K1-Dev/SGFix/DOCS/DATABASE_INDEX.md

 ## 📊 **Database Overview**

 SGFix Project uses **SQLite** with **Prisma ORM** for optimal performance.
 The schema is designed with comprehensive indexing for fast queries and efficient data relationships.
+It now includes government service applications with multi-step forms and status tracking.

 ---